anita-cpu/RTTClientManagementApp/README.md

 - Manage multiple addresses and contact information for each client.
 - Export client and address data to a CSV file (excluding contact numbers).
 - Built with a 3-tier architecture for scalability and maintainability.
-- Asynchronous operations for improved performance.
+- Asynchronous operations for improved performance.§
 - Robust error handling and logging using NLog.

 ## Architecture